The Best How to Put on a Motorcycle Helmet Strap

 Step-by-Step Guide

-The Helmet should be placed correctly: The first step is to place the Helmet over your head.
-It should be level with your head, and it should cover most of your forehead.
-Also, ensure you warrant that the back of your Helmet doesn’t tilt upwards.
+The Helmet should be placed correctly.
+First, place it over your head.
+It should be level with your head and cover most of your forehead.
+Also, ensure the back of your Helmet doesn’t tilt upward.

 Locate the Straps: Most helmets have two straps, one on either side.
 They should be placed on your earlobes.

 Change the Chin Strap: Pull the straps underneath your chin.
-The majority of helmets come with D-rings or buckles that have quick-release capabilities.
+Most helmets come with D-rings or buckles that have quick-release capability.

 Fasteners for D-rings: